Hotel Deals Of The Day

 One thing I bought that I never expected to buy was a safe.
 It was Bt5,000 (about 70 UK pounds) and a real bargain for the peace of mind it gives.
 I'm sure that in the UK an equivalent safe would cost five or six times what it cost in Hat Yai.

 Presumably shipping costs would wipe out any savings of buying furniture in Thailand and getting it sent home but it might be something that is worth looking into.

-British-owned Tesco Lotus (near the Prince of Songkla University) is popular with Thai families at the weekend.
+British-owned Tesco Lotus, near the Prince of Songkla University (PSU), is popular with Thai families at the weekend.
 In addition to shopping there are also restaurants and things to keep the kids amused.
-A huge plus-point for Thais is that the supermarkets are all air-conditioned and thus provide a cool sanctuary year-round, especially in the hot season.
+A huge plus-point for Thais is that the superstores are all air-conditioned and thus provide a cool sanctuary year-round, especially in the hot season.
 Many poorer Thais don't have any air-conditioning at home.

 The 'As Seen On TV' shop to Khlang Synn